 The American Board of Clinical Neurophysiology, Inc. (formerly The American Board of Qualification in Electroencephalography, Inc.) was founded in 1946 by Herbert Jasper, M.D.
-It is one of the oldest freestanding Boards for medical certification.
+It is one of the oldest free-standing Boards for medical certification.

-The American Board of Clinical Neurophysiology (ABCN) provides certification programs to recognize licensed physicians who demonstrate knowledge, skill, and proficiency in clinical neurophysiology (CNP) in order to facilitate the safe and proper evaluation, diagnosis, and treatment of patients.
+The American Board of Clinical Neurophysiology (ABCN) provides certification programs to recognize licensed physicians who demonstrate knowledge, skill, and proficiency in clinical neurophysiology (CNP) in order to facilitate the safe and proper evaluation, diagnosis, and treatment of patients by completing a fellowship in Clinical Neurophysiology or Epilepsy.
 Successful candidates may earn subspecialty designations in General Clinical Neurophysiology, Epilepsy Monitoring (EM), Neurophysiologic Intraoperative Monitoring (NIOM), Critical Care EEG, and Pediatric EEG.